jpiland16/coronavirus-data/README.md

 <p>Metrics available to analyze both states and counties include Total Cases, New Cases per day, New Cases per day (7-day rolling average), Percent Growth per day, and Percent Growth per day (7-day rolling average).</p>
 <p>To view the top 20 states/counties based on the <i>current metric</i>, use the State Top 20 option to show the top 20 <u>counties</u> in the selected <u>state</u>, or use the US Top 20 option to show the top 20 <u>states or counties</u> in the United States.
 Note that data for counties with low numbers of cases may not be included.</p>
 <p>To create a custom ranking, with the option to choose lowest (rather than highest) data, use the Custom Rank option.</p>
 <p>The URL in your address bar is automatically updated with the options you have selected.
-To save your current layout, simply bookmark or favorite this page in your browser.</p>
+To save your current layout, simply bookmark or favorite this page in your browser.
+Also, note that the back and forward buttons function as "undo" and "redo," respectively.</p>